 Would you like to allow users to customize their form submissions?
-The Rich Text field provides an easy and flexible way for users to format text and images before submitting their online forms.
+The Rich Text field provides a flexible way for users to format text and images before submitting their online forms.

 This tutorial will show you all you need to know to get started with the Rich Text field in WPForms.

 Before getting started, you’ll first need to make sure WPForms is installed and activated on your WordPress site and that you’ve verified your license.
 Then you can create a new form or edit an existing one to access the form builder.

 Adding a Rich Text Field to Your Form

 Since the Rich Text field is an advanced feature, you’ll find it under Fancy Fields in the form builder.

 To add the Rich Text field to your form, click on it or drag and drop it into the preview area.

 Next, feel free to change the field’s label by entering whatever text you’d like in the Label field.

 To access the Rich Text field’s advanced options, navigate to the Advanced tab in the Field Options panel.

 Next, we’ll go over two of the more notable advanced options: Field Style and Field Size.